MY FIRST GAME JAM

 Immediately I knew that my limited time would also limit the size of the map I would be able to make.
 So I aimed for around 10 minutes of gameplay with distinct areas that the player has to solve before proceeding.
 This way there is never too much searching or backtracking that can turn into frustration.
 I also wanted the end to loop back to the beginning again so we close the bag nicely.

-(A ramp in a racing game)
+(e.g. a ramp in a racing game)